cornerman/py3status-wiki/Handle-click-events-directly-from-your-i3status-config.md

     time {
         on_click 1 = "reload"
         on_click 2 = "restart"
     }

+    # control the volume with your mouse
+    # launch alsamixer when I left click
+    # kill it when I right click
+    # increase the volume when I scroll the mouse wheel up
+    # decrease the volume when I scroll the mouse wheel down
+    volume master {
+        format = "♪: %volume"
+        device = "default"
+        mixer = "Master"
+        mixer_idx = 0
+        on_click 1 = "exec i3-sensible-terminal alsamixer"
+        on_click 3 = "exec killall alsamixer"
+        on_click 4 = "exec amixer set Master 1+"
+        on_click 5 = "exec amixer set Master 1-"
+    }

     # run wicd-gtk GUI when I left click on the i3status ethernet module